-c) The minimum concrete strength required at transfer of prestress, f'ci, shall be specified to the nearest 0.5 MPa.
+d) The minimum concrete strength required at transfer of prestress, f{ci}, shall be specified to the nearest 0.5 MPa.
 It is very important for the production cycle of precast and prestressed components that the designer specifies the minimum value of strength at transfer that the CHBDC's SLS design requirements at transfer will permit.
 For NU girders, the concrete strength specified at transfer should be kept to 40 MPa or less and shall not exceed 45 MPa.
 The concrete strength at transfer shall not be greater than 38 MPa for concrete box girders and 35MPa for solid slabs.

-Note: The availability of GU and HE cement will be severely restricted in late 2024 as the cement industry in Canada moves exclusively towards GUL Portland-limestone cements to reduce environmental impacts.
-Therefore, in the near future it will no longer be possible to achieve 45 MPa transfer strength with a single day turnaround.
+Note: The availability of GU and HE cement will be severely restricted in late 2024 as the cement industry in Canada moves exclusively towards GUL and HEL Portland-limestone cements to reduce environmental impacts.
+Therefore, in the near future it will no longer be possible to achieve 45 MPa transfer strength with a single day with HEL turnaround because the limestone does not contribute to accelerated strength gain.

-d) Deflected strands shall be fanned out at the ends of the girders to obtain the most uniform stress distribution.
+e) Deflected strands shall be fanned out at the ends of the girders to obtain the most uniform stress distribution.
 The designer should keep the centroid of the deflected strands as low as design parameters will allow, while attempting to spread the strands uniformly at girder ends throughout the web.